Electrofenster/jwt-verifier/README.md

   - `LOG_LEVEL` -> configure the logs from this middleware available level: info, debug
   - `LOGOUT_QUERY_PARAM` -> query param to listen for logout, default `__jwt-logout`
   - `LOGOUT_REDIRECT_URL` -> redirect after successful logout, needs to start with `https://`
+  - `PROTECTED_URL_PATH` -> redirect after cookies got deleted when introspection failes for reauthentication on keycloak